Anku5hk/Programmers_guide_to_Python/book.md

 indexing, appending and get_length are O(1).</br>
 deleting, poping, inserting, iteration are O(n).</br>
 ####
 Using list's available methods it is very straightforward to implement Stack and Queue like Data Structures in Python.
 Although this isn't their exact implementation but only the main operations.
-You can implement them completely using classes.
-I won't be going deep into their inner working, just the basics.
-Let's check it out.
+For full functionality you can implement them seperately using classes.
-#### 1. Stack
+#### 3.1.1 Stack
 Stacks are LIFO, Last In First Out Data Structures.
 Elements go in and out from a single direction only.
 Main operations/methods of Stack are adding an element which is called a *push* operation and removing a element which is called a *pop* operation.
 Other operations involve *isEmpty*, *isFull* and *peek* etc.
 ```Python
 my_stack = []